code-workshop-kit/code-workshop-kit/README.md

 cwk run
 ```

+#### Sharing the server in VS Code

+- Share the cwk server instance (by default port 8000)
+- Share the websockets port (by default port 8001)

+#### Flags

-Which accepts any flag that [es-dev-server](https://github.com/open-wc/open-wc/tree/master/packages/es-dev-server) accepts, and additionally:
+CWK accepts any flag that [es-dev-server](https://github.com/open-wc/open-wc/tree/master/packages/es-dev-server) accepts, and additionally:

+- `--title`, the title of your workshop instance, which will be displayed on your index page in the app shell.
+- `--ws-port`, the port you want to run the websockets server on which is used for communication between your frontend and the cwk server.
 - `--without-app-shell`, if passed, will prevent injection of the cwk-shell component into your app index.html file.
 - `--always-serve-files`, if passed, will disable the default file control middlewares for `.js` and `.html` files inside participant folders.
   This middleware ensures a participant is only served with their own files inside their own folder, in case you want the hide the output of the other participants.